adform/adform-header-bidding-ios/README.md

 ## ***iOS 15 support***

-You can check out the new Adform Tracking SDK version that supports iOS 15 in `ios_15` branch.
+You can check out the new Adform Header Bidding SDK version that supports iOS 15 in `ios_15` branch.

 ## 1. General Info